-FROM THE RABBI Kol dichfin yetei v'yeikhul/kol ditzrich yeti v'yifsakh "All who are hungry, come and eat/All who need, sit and fulfill the mitzvah of Pesach."
+Kol dichfin yetei v'yeikhul/kol ditzrich yeti v'yifsakh

+"All who are hungry, come and eat/All who need, sit and fulfill the mitzvah of Pesach."

 This declaration, which opens the Seder, is attributed to Rav Huna, who would open the door to his home before each meal and invite those in need to eat with him (Taanit 20b-cited in The Yeshiva University Haggada).
 The declaration became part of the Seder in the Genonic Period, 700-120 C.E.
 These words echo across our history and define the guiding spirit of the Passover Seder - all are welcome and this rite is so important everyone is invited to have a place at the table to share the meal and to recount the story of our people's journey to freedom.
 The Seder offers us the opportunity to identify with each other as well as our ancestors and all people who yearn for freedom in our own day.

 Embracing the spirit of this passage, I am delighted to invite you and your family and friends to join in our Emanuel Pesach Seder the second night of Passover, at Emanuel Synagogue.
-Many of you have requested we offer this experience, and I am honored to lead this year's Emanuel Community Seder with Hazzan Daniella Risman.
+I am honored to lead this year's Emanuel Community Seder with Hazzan Daniella Risman.
 In a tradition recorded in the Mishna (200 c.e.), households would contribute jointly to the cost of the Pesach Seder and come together to share the meal.

 Our Seder will feature many of our favorite passages and songs of the Haggadah and is appropriate for all ages.
 There will be singing and readings in English and Hebrew and Aramaic.
 The Seder will begin at 6:00 p.m. and end by 8:30 p.m.
 Steve Shuman kosher catering will provide a full meal.
 Children's meals will be offered and will be served earlier than the adult meal.

 Wishing you and your families a happy, healthy and meaningful Pesach!

 Chag Pesach Kasher v'Samayach!

-- Rabbi David J. Small HADAR GUIDE AVAILABLE IN OUR LOBBY BEFORE PESACH Rabbi Small has ordered copies of The Hadar Institute's 5783 Pesach reader, "L'Or HaNer - The Light of Discovery."
+- Rabbi David J. Small

+HADAR GUIDE AVAILABLE IN OUR LOBBY BEFORE PESACH

+Rabbi Small has ordered copies of The Hadar Institute's 5784 Pesach reader, "L'Or HaNer - The Light of Discovery."
 Enclosed is a "Maggid Map," a fun, insightful and beautifully illustrated companion through the Seder.

-PASSOVER SERVICE SCHEDULE WEDNESDAY, APRIL 5 (EREV PESACH, FIRST SEDER) TAANIT BECHOROT AT MINYAN - 7:00 A.M.
-MINCHA - 1:00 P.M.
-NO RELIGIOUS SCHOOL CANDLES 7:03 P.M.
-(MAARIV SAID AT HOME) THURSDAY, APRIL 6 (SECOND SEDER) Services - 9:00 a.m.
+PASSOVER YOM TOV SERVICE SCHEDULE

+Monday, April 22 (Erev Pesach, First Seder)

+Taanit Bechorot at Minyan - 7:00 a.m.

+Mincha - 1:00 p.m.

+Candles 7:22 p.m.

+(Maariv said at home)

+Tuesday, April 23 (Second Seder)

+Services - 9:00 a.m.

 Mincha - 12:00 p.m.

-(Maariv said at home) Seder @ The Emanuel - 6:00 p.m.
-Candles 8:04 p.m.
-FRIDAY, APRIL 7 (PESACH 2ND Day) Services - 9:00 a.m.
+(Maariv said at home)

+Seder @ The Emanuel - 6:00 p.m.

+Candles 8:23 p.m.

+WEDNESDAY, APRIL 24 (PESACH 2ND DAY)

+Services - 9:00 a.m.
 Mincha/Kabbalat Shabbat/Maariv 6:00 p.m.
+Havdalah 8:23 p.m.

+SHABBAT CHOL HAMOED

+Friday, April 26 6:00 p.m.
+Mincha/Kabbalat Shabbat/Maariv 7:27 Candles

+Saturday, April 27 9:00 a.m.
+Shacharit Noon - Kiddush lunch 7:45 p.m. - Mincha/Maariv 8:26 - Havdalah

+Monday, April 29 (Pesach 7th Day)

+Services - 9:00 a.m.
+Mincha/Maariv - 7:00 p.m.
+Candles 8:30 p.m.

-Shabbat Candles 7:05 p.m.
-WEDNESDAY, APRIL 12 (PESACH 7TH DAY) SERVICES - 9:00 A.M.
-MINCHA/MAARIV - 6:00 P.M.
-CANDLES 8:10 P.M.
-Thursday, April 13 (Pesach 8th Day) Services - 9:00 a.m.
-Yizkor - Approx. 11:00 a.m.
+Tuesday, April 30 (Pesach 8th Day)

+Services - 9:00 a.m.
+Yizkor - approx. i 1:00 a.m.
 Mincha/Maariv - 7 p.m.
-Candles 8:09 p.m.
-No Religious School April 5, April 9, April 12, April 19
+Havdalah 8:29 p.m.

+APRIL RELIGIOUS SCHOOL DATES

+No school on April 7, April 14 and April 24 School in session on April 21 and April 28 (Field Day)
-PASSOVER GUIDE: A FRESH APPROACH TO THE FESTIVAL AND THE SEDER

-by Rabbi David J. Small
+PASSOVER GUIDE: A FRESH APPROACH TO THE FESTIVAL AND THE SEDER by Rabbi David 7.
+Small

 What is Hametz?